 - Respect the privacy of others.
 Avoid flying over private property or taking photos or videos without permission.

 To fly your unmanned aircraft for film work, you need to follow strict safety conditions outlined in an exemption or apply for permission from Transport Canada.
 It depends on the type of aircraft, its weight and how and where you plan to use it.

-If your aircraft weighs 25 kg or more, or if you are using a drone for work purposes, you need to apply for a Special Flight Operations Certificate before you can use it.
+If your aircraft weighs 250 grams or more, or if you are using a drone for work purposes, you need to apply for a Special Flight Operations Certificate before you can use it.

 The RMOW requires you to complete a Film Permit if you plan on using a drone within the resort.

 Festivals, Events & Animation Supervisor